Approval of active substances

 Approved Active Substances:

-Active substances that have been shown to be without unacceptable risk to people or the environment are added to the list of approved active substances, which can be found on the EU database:
+Active substances that have been shown to be without unacceptable risk to people or the environment are added to the list of approved active substances, which can be found on the following databases:

 Renewal of approval of active substances